-Appointment of company secretary has a great impact in every stage of company formation.
-So a company should be more careful about appointment of company secretary.
+The appointment of company secretary has a great impact on every stage of company formation.
+So a company should be more careful about the appointment of company secretary.

 Appointment of Company Secretary

 Each public limited company must have one secretary.
 A company secretary may be appointed in the following ways:

-- By the promoters: The first secretary of a company is appointed by the promoters at pre-incorporation stage and such name is mentioned in the Articles of Association.
-Such appointment is given to assist all preliminary works of company incorporation.
+- By the promoters: The first secretary of a company is appointed by the promoters at the pre-incorporation stage and such name is mentioned in the Articles of Association.
+Such an appointment is given to assist all preliminary works of company incorporation.

-Any of the above appointment requires a written agreement of service where the terms and condition of service duration, nature and scope of duty, salary and allowances, termination method etc. are described clearly.
+Any of the above appointments requires a written agreement of service where the terms and conditions of service duration, nature, and scope of duty, salary, and allowances, termination method, etc. are described clearly.

 Related Content of Secretarial Function:

 - Role of Company Secretary in Every Stage